 Legislation or guideline Description Guidelines Local council guidelines Interchange facilities must comply with relevant local council guidelines.
 TfNSW Interchange Wayfinding Requirements Sets out requirements for wayfinding in transport interchanges.
-A comprehensive wayfinding strategy for the interchange has been developed in a and controls to ensure that intuitive, clear and consistent signage is provided at the TfNSW Interchange Planning Guidelines Guidelines for the development of interchanges.
-These guidelines have been considered in the design of the interchange, to ensure Crime Prevention Through Environmental Design Provides guidance on crime prevention strategies through the design of physical s The content of this crime prevention strategy has been considered through the dev pedestrian plazas and additional public domain to improve pedestrian safety.
-NSW Bicycle Guidelines Provides guidance to assist in the planning and design of high-quality cycleways w however it prevails for any differences.
-This plan responds to the relevant guidelines by incorporating the design principles and bicycle parking.
-State Transit Bus Infrastructure Guide Provides guidance to ensure the consistent delivery of safe and effective bus-relate The key components of the guide have been considered throughout the developm interchange and transfer facilities.
+A comprehensive wayfinding strategy for the interchange has been developed in accordance with the core principles of the wayfinding requirements as outlined by TfNSW, and outlines objectives and controls to ensure that intuitive, clear and consistent signage is provided at the interchange.
+TfNSW Interchange Planning Guidelines Guidelines for the development of interchanges.
+These guidelines have been considered in the design of the interchange, to ensure high quality infrastructure and a safe and efficient service is provided throughout.
+Crime Prevention Through Environmental Design Provides guidance on crime prevention strategies through the design of physical spaces.
+The content of this crime prevention strategy has been considered through the development of this plan, as demonstrated through the station and interchange layout that includes the provision of pedestrian plazas and additional public domain to improve pedestrian safety.
+NSW Bicycle Guidelines Provides guidance to assist in the planning and design of high-quality cycleways within the on-road and off-road environments.
+The guide should be read in conjunction with Austroads guidelines, however it prevails for any differences.
+This plan responds to the relevant guidelines by incorporating the design principles in the delivery of bicycle facilities throughout and within proximity to the interchange, including bicycle paths and bicycle parking.
+State Transit Bus Infrastructure Guide Provides guidance to ensure the consistent delivery of safe and effective bus-related infrastructure across New South Wales.
+The key components of the guide have been considered throughout the development of this plan, including the planning of bus facilities and consideration of the availability and quality of the interchange and transfer facilities.